db47h/ragel/README.md

     ragel -Z -G2 myc.rl
 ```

 This will generate a `myc.go` file.
+I tend to use the `-G2` because it yields
+the fastest running code in most of my use cases.
+Your mileage may vary.

 You might also want add `go:generate` directives in some other `.go` file in the
 same package: